Power Apps Code Apps

 Narrative-First Planning

 1Password integration or .env.local fallback.
 Client secrets are encrypted at rest with AES-256-GCM.
-Service Principal auth means no browser popups β locally or in CI/CD.
+Service Principal auth means no browser popups locally or in CI.

-Every coding agent needs its instructions in a different format, but the underlying rules must be identical.
-Foundations solves this with a single canonical source β multiple generated projections model:
+Every coding agent expects its guidance in a different format, but the underlying rules must stay identical.
+Foundations uses a single canonical source β multiple generated projections model:

 - Canonical source β

-agent-guidance.config.json) maps each canonical file to its Claude (.claude/rules/), Cursor (.cursor/rules/), and Codex (nestedAGENTS.md) equivalents. - Drift prevention β
+agent-guidance.config.json) maps each canonical file to its Claude (.claude/rules/), Cursor (.cursor/rules/), and Codex (nestedAGENTS.md) equivalents.
+The@pacaf/agent-instructionspackage ships the canonical files plus all projections. - Sync into your repo β

 Required Tech Stack